drg-strat-roulette/drg-strat-roulette/README.md

 -   [ ] Like/dislike strategies to globally tweak their weightings
     -   Store total positive, total negative
 -   [ ] Provide feedback to increase/decrease a strategy's listed difficulty
     -   Store total votes, and total difficulty points.
-Divide in UI.
     -   [ ] Select difficulty range for generated strategies
     -   [ ] Mode to continually increase difficulty until a strategy is failed